Tales from the Hood (soundtrack)

 Tales from the Hood: The Soundtrack is the soundtrack to Rusty Cundieff's 1995 horror film, Tales from the Hood.
 It was released on May 9, 1995 through MCA Records, and consists of twelve songs by various hip hop music recording artists.
 The album features performances by the likes of Wu-Tang Clan, Facemob, Gravediggaz, Havoc & Prodeje, MC Eiht, Scarface, Spice 1, Tha Chill, The Click and more.
 Audio production was handled by several record producers, including Inspectah Deck, Mike Dean, N.O.
 Joe, Kurupt, and Too Poetic.
 Spike Lee served as one of six executive producers on the album.

 The soundtrack, which consisted entirely of gangsta rap and hardcore hip hop music, made it to number 16 on the Billboard 200 and number 1 on the Top R&B/Hip-Hop Albums.

 Domino and Tha Chill's title track, "Tales from the Hood", was the soundtrack's lone charting single, becoming a hit on the Hot Rap Songs chart, where it peaked at #8.
 The music video features cameos from artists that also performed on the Tales from the Hood soundtrack.
 Havoc & Prodeje's song "The Hood Got Me Feelin' the Pain" featuring Dawn Green was also released as a single and had a music video produced.
+The eponymous song by Facemob was later featured on the group's debut album The Other Side of the Law, where it was renamed "Tales from tha Hood."